MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMClientSettingPowerManagement.md

 ```

 ### -NetworkWakeupOption
-Starting in version 1906, use this parameter to enable or disable the client setting, **Allow network wake-up**.
+Use this parameter to enable or disable the client setting, **Allow network wake-up**.

 ```yaml
 Type: NetworkWakeupType